This is an official version.

 Enforcement of orders

-16.1 (1) In this section, "Agreement on Internal Trade" means the Agreement on Internal Trade, signed in 1994 by the Governments of Canada, the provinces, Yukon and the Northwest Territories, as amended from time to time.
+16.1 (1) In this section, "Canadian Free Trade Agreement" means the Canadian Free Trade Agreement, signed in 2017 by the Governments of Canada, the provinces and the territories, as amended from time to time.

-(2) A certified copy of an order made by a presiding body under Article 1706.1(4)(b), 1706.1(6), 1707(11)(b) or 1716(3) of the Agreement on Internal Trade that requires the Crown to pay tariff costs or a monetary penalty, or both, may be filed with the Trial Division and, on being filed, has the same force and effect as an order for the payment of money made by the court against the Crown.
+(2) A certified copy of an order made by a presiding body under the Canadian Free Trade Agreement that requires the Crown to pay tariff costs, additional costs or a monetary penalty, may be filed with the Trial Division and, on being filed, has the same force and effect as an order for the payment of money made by the court against the Crown.

 Set-off and counterclaim